DavidMcLaughlin208/PixelSorting/docs/index.md

-# Pixel Sortium Documentation
+# Pixel Sortium Documentation v0.1

 ### What is pixel sorting?

 In short, pixel sorting is taking an interval of pixels in a row or column from an image and sorting them based on some criteria.

-The intervals can be determined arbitrarily, such as seleccting all consecutive pixels under a certain brightness threshold, and then sorting them by some property such as brightness values.
+The intervals can be determined arbitrarily, such as seleccting all consecutive pixels within a certain Brightness window, and then sorting them by some property such as brightness values.

 For more details and a visual explanation check this blog post by satyarth [here](http://satyarth.me/articles/pixel-sorting/).